adrientetar/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

 Designing a font in FontForge will involve using a number of tools and utilities, starting with a set of drawing tools which may feel familiar to users with experience in vector graphics &ndash;
 there are noticeable differences through.
+We’ll first seek to get an understanding of how B&eacute;zier curves work, before looking at FontForge’s drawing tools themselves.

 From the main window, double-click on one of the glyph boxes to launch the Glyph Window.